absorensen/raytracing_in_rust/README.md

 # TODO:
 ---- Image descriptor service \
+---- Add some form of progress update while rendering \
 --- Reuse PDF's (after reducing recursions, especially in the render loop) \
 -- Convert some of the calls in the sample loop into a loop in the relevant service \
 Unit testing.
 Some has been done. \